 Event IP address The IP address of the client or host associated with this event.
 Only certain or tunnel endpoint address.
-In the Event log format example above, 10.10.1.35 is the IP address of the host PC from which admin logged in using the Manager.
+In the Event log format example above, the Manager.

-Event String The string, or message, that describes the specific event.
-Each event class comprises many possible events, and the string gives a brief description.
+10.10.1.35 is the IP address of the host PC from which admin logged in using comprises many possible events, and the string gives a brief description.
 Event strings usually do not exceed 80 characters.
 In the Event log format example above, "New administrator login: admin" describes the event.